8 Running Tips to Improve Your Training for a Half Marathon

 What Can I Do To Improve My Half Marathon Time?

 I am a 53 yo male 5'11, 165lbs.
 I have been running for about 8 years.
-I have run 7 marathons and have never broken the 4hr mark even though all my training …
+I have run 7 marathons and have never broken the 4hr mark even though …

 Second Half Marathon in a Month - Should I Run It or Not?

 Hi, I ran a half marathon a month ago, but have not done any great distances since, 6 miles max.
-I'm thinking of doing a half marathon this Sunday …
+I'm thinking of doing a half marathon …

 Want to Run a Half Marathon in Less Than Two Hours

 Love your website!
-Today I ran 5 kms in the Algernon race in Marseille France.
+Today I ran 5 km in my local race.
 My time was 25 minutes, 38 seconds.
-I am a 44 year old woman, average height …
+I am a 44 year old woman, average height and build …

 Want to Get Into SEALs and Run a Half Marathon

-I'm currently in 9th grade and have been running every day except Sunday for about 3 or 4 months now.
-I am wanting to get a SEAL Contract and get into …
+I'm sixteen years old and have been running every day except Sunday for about 3 or 4 months now.
+I am wanting to get a SEAL Contract and get …

 Treadmill Running and a Half Marathon